skythebro/SkanksAIO/README.md

 # ☁ SkanksAIO - Gloomrot Update
 Forked from [phillipsOG](https://github.com/phillipsOG/SkanksAIO) and updated to gloomrot.

-A V-Rising mod that conects your server to discord and a webserver.
+A V-Rising mod that connects your server to discord and a webserver plus some extra stuff.
+Please report any issues [here](https://github.com/skythebro/SkanksAIO/issues).

 ## Installation
 * Extract and put the **_SkanksAIO_** folder into your `(Vrising Server)\BepInEx\plugins folder.`